PaddlePaddle/FastDeploy/examples/audio/pp-tts/serving/README.md

 ```

 #### 1.3 Download models (inside the docker, skippable)
-The model file will be downloaded and decompressed automatically.If you want to download manually, please use the following command.
+The model file will be downloaded and decompressed automatically.
+If you want to download manually, please use the following command.
 ```bash
 cd /models/streaming_pp_tts/1
 wget https://paddlespeech.bj.bcebos.com/Parakeet/released_models/fastspeech2/fastspeech2_cnndecoder_csmsc_streaming_onnx_1.0.0.zip